dave-fernandes/SentimentRegression/README.md

 # Sentiment Regression Analysis
-The TensorFlow code here performs a _regression_ analysis to predict the star rating for a textual product review.
+The TensorFlow code here performs a _regression_ analysis to predict the star-rating for a textual product review.
 This is a little different from the usual sentiment _classification_ analysis where the review is simply flagged as positive or negative.

 ## Data
 This analysis uses Amazon product review data obtained from https://www.kaggle.com/snap/amazon-fine-food-reviews/version/2